nvp85/web-ai-chat-full-stack/README.md

 ## Unsolved problems or future features

 - Add one more LLM
-- A chat list search
 - Refresh tokens, so a user doesn't have to re-log in
 - Web UI color schemes
+- Hybrid search instead of two separate options